First of all, I want to honor you for being here

-A personalized birth plan can give you practical steps to feel more in control, and help your birth team provide support that will honor the whole you
+A survivor consultation can give you practical steps to feel more in control, and help your birth team give you the support you need to have a positive birth experience

 You can find your voice